React Image is an <img> tag

 here.
 Error reporting (i.e. logging images that loaded ok or failed

-to load) can be accomplished with container
+to load) can be accomplished with container, too.
+A sample

 implementation can be found